The First Year of Parenthood: New Parents and Their Sleep Patterns

 Sleep through the Night

 Finding time for sleep is hard enough.
 The last thing you want is to spend your night tossing and turning after you finally get to bed.
 To get the most out of those nightly eight hours, it might be time for an upgrade.
-We compiled a list of the best mattresses of 2019, from memory foam to innerspring, to help you get the sleep you deserve.
+We compiled a list of the best mattresses, from memory foam to innerspring and including more affordable mattress in a box brands, to help you get the sleep you deserve.

 In response to our findings, Meg Riley, editor at Sleep Junkie, comments: